hieutrantrong21520859MMCL21/FrontEndPractice_Intern_ProductPreviewCardComponent/README.md

 - How to design following mobile - first workflow.
 - How to use semantic HTML markup (*picture*, *section*, ...).
+- How to use *float layout* in CSS.
 - How to use variables in CSS.
 - How to apply a new component *button*.
 - Some codes I am most proud of (which consist of knowledge I have learned):